-Sanitation workers who are injured on the job should talk to a knowledgeable attorney to understand their options for seeking compensation, including for medical bills, lost wages, and pain and suffering.
+Sanitation workers who are injured on the job should talk to a knowledgeable attorney to understand their options for seeking compensation, including for medical bills, and partial wage replacement for lost income.
 Whether you are employed by a local government or a private solid waste hauler, you may be eligible to claim workers’ compensation benefits from your employer after an on-the-job injury.
 After some types of accidents, an injured sanitation worker may have a right to file a personal injury lawsuit against the party responsible for the accident such as a negligent motorist who struck the sanitation worker.

 At Joye Law Firm, our South Carolina sanitation worker accident attorneys help clients pursue the compensation that they need to overcome serious injuries and move forward with their lives.
 Joye Law Firm has been advocating for injured workers in South Carolina for more than 50 years.
 While every injury case has unique facts, one thing is consistent: the knowledge and experience we bring to each case.
 Review the workers’ compensation settlements and awards we have secured for injured employees in South Carolina, then contact us to schedule a free consultation to find out how we can help you recover from your accident.

 There is no cost to you for our services unless we win compensation for you.